-During the fourth quarter of 2020, the Company completed two acquisitions that were not considered material, individually or collectively, to the condensed consolidated financial statements during the periods presented.
+During the third quarter of 2021, the Company completed two acquisitions that were not considered material, individually or collectively, to the condensed consolidated financial statements during the periods presented.
 These acquisitions have been included in the condensed consolidated financial statements from the date of acquisition.
-The combined purchase price consisted of approximately \$1.5 million of cash paid at closing, plus \$0.3 million of other liabilities and \$33.2 million of contingent consideration payments.
+The combined purchase price consisted of approximately \$12.6 million of contingent consideration payments.
 The contingent payments are based upon achieving various performance obligations over a period of 10 years, and are payable in a combination of cash and RSUs.
-The Company recorded other intangible assets of \$8.8 million, with a weighted average useful life of 4.2 years, and goodwill of \$26.2 million based on their preliminary estimated fair values.
-The purchase price allocation of the assets and liabilities acquired remains open with respect to the final determination of deferred tax asset values.
-The Company expects the purchase price allocation to be finalized within one year from the date of acquisition.
+The Company recorded other intangible assets of \$1.6 million, with a weighted average useful life of 3.8 years, and goodwill of \$11.0 million based on their preliminary estimated fair values.
+The Company will finalize the purchase price allocation of the assets and liabilities acquired within one year from the date of acquisition.
 While the Company does not expect material changes from the initial outcome of the valuation, certain assumptions and findings made at the date of acquisition could result in changes in the purchase price allocation.